COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

 nesting.
 These rules will be extended if and when such items are defined.
 The indentation of the opening delimiter determined by rules (1) and (2) is labelled `object indent`.
-Note that this refers to the number of whitespace characters preceding the opening delimiter, so the opening delimiter appears at column `object indent + 1`.
-The intent of rule (1) is to minimise line breaks within any internal compound objects.
+Note that this refers to the number of white-space characters preceding the opening delimiter, so the opening delimiter appears at column `object indent + 1`.
+The intent of rule (1) is to minimize line breaks within any internal compound objects.

 1. The opening delimiter is placed at the maximum of (`value col`,